GovTechSG/seed-documentation/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request.md

 - To troubleshoot Cloudflare WARP, Tanium, Defender or Intune issues, attach [diagnostic file for Cloudflare Access](#generate-cloudflare-access-diagnostic-file) and [diagnostic file for Cloudflare WARP](#generate-cloudflare-warp-diagnostic-logs) to the service request.

-- To troubleshoot connectivity issues for GCC 2.0 CMP or SGTS services, [Generate HAR file](#generate-har-file) and attach it to the service request.
+- To troubleshoot connectivity issues for GCC 2.0 CMP or SGTS services, [Generate diagnostic file](/support/generate-diagnostic-files.md) and attach it to the service request.

 ## Generate Cloudflare Access diagnostic file